SWoto/OutOfSight/README.md

    - Modify the **Inbound Rules** to allow the necessary traffic:
      - **HTTP (Port 80)**: For your IP only or open if needed.
      - **SSH (Port 22)**: For administrative access (from your IP only).
-         - If you're using MacOS, note that private relay might disturb this proccess if you're filtering with "My IP".
+         - If you're using MacOS, note that private relay might disturb this proccess if you're filtering with "My IP", given that safari is going to 'use' a different IP from VSCode.
+An alternativa is to set the 'MyIP' through another browswer, like firefox, instead of safari.
      - **Custom ICMP - IPv4, Echo Request**: To enable ping to the EC2, select anywhere IPv4 or from your IP only.
    - Save the updated rules.